Mal Colston: Role in 1975 constitutional crisis

 Colston indirectly played a role in the 1975 Australian constitutional crisis.

-On 30 June 1975, Queensland ALP Senator Bertie Milliner died suddenly.
+On 30 June 1975, Queensland ALP Senator Bert Milliner died suddenly.
 The Labor Party nominated Colston to fill the casual vacancy in the Senate.
 The Constitution provides that a Senate casual vacancy is filled by a person chosen by the relevant state parliament.
 Although not a constitutional requirement until 1977, it was long a convention for the state parliament to choose a person nominated by the departing Senator's political party.
 However, the Premier of Queensland, Joh Bjelke-Petersen, claimed that Colston was a "dangerous socialist" and refused to appoint him.
 Officially, though, Bjelke-Petersen expressed doubts over Colston's integrity and instead appointed Albert Field, a member of the Labor Party who was staunchly opposed to the policies of the Gough Whitlam Labor government.

 The ALP challenged Field's appointment in the High Court, and Field was on leave from the Senate almost from the day of his appointment.
 That gave the Coalition a greater advantage and so was one of the crucial events that led to the dismissal of the Whitlam government.

+Senator for Queensland (1975–1999)

 Labor Senator

 At the ensuing 1975 election, Colston was elected as a Labor senator.
 He continued to serve in that capacity until 1996.

 From 1993 to his retirement, he was a joint Father of the Senate, along with Brian Harradine.

 Resignation from Labor Party

 After the 1996 election, the Labor Party refused to nominate Colston to become Deputy President of the Senate, a position he had previously held from 1990 to 1993.
 In a bid to win him over, the Howard Coalition government offered to support him.
 Colston resigned from the Labor Party by fax message at 11:30 a.m., on 20 August, and he took his seat as an independent that afternoon.
 In the evening, he was elected Deputy President, on the nomination of the Coalition.
 He opposed the Coalition's industrial relations package, but he voted for the sale of a third of Telstra and some other government initiatives.
 Colston then sat as a "Queensland First" senator.
+Labor Senator Robert Ray later dubbed Colston the "Quisling Quasimodo from Queensland".